Chart Color Schemes

 Springvale's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-The most common medical conditions in the area are asthma and diabetes, impacting 5.9 and 5.7% of residents respectively, while 77.5% declared themselves completely clear of medical ailments, compared to 75.1% across Greater Melbourne.
-There are 4,143 people aged 65 and over in Springvale, making up 17.1% of the total population.
-Health outcomes among seniors require more attention than those for the broader population.
+The most common medical conditions in the area are asthma and diabetes, impacting 5.9 and 5.7% of residents respectively.
+Seventy-seven point five percent declared themselves completely clear of medical ailments, compared to 75.1% across Greater Melbourne.
+The area has 17.1% of residents aged 65 and over (4,171 people).
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health